lucianopereira86/Python-Flask/README.md

 ### GET

-Now, let's change our route to be used as a common web API.
+Now, let's change our route to be used as a regular web API.
 Create a dictionary called _users_ and return it when happens a GET method request:

 ![flask04](/docs/flask04.JPG)